biosimulations/biosimulations/docs/snippets/glossary.md

 *[HSDS]: Highly Scalable Data Service: Database for storing the results of simulations.
 *[GINML]: GINsim Markup Language: Format used by the GINsim simulation tool to describe logical models.
 *[iPython]: Interactive shell for Python.
-*[JSON]: JavaScript Object Notation: Format for inputs and ouputs to the BioSimulations and BioSimulators APIs.
+*[JSON]: JavaScript Object Notation: Format for inputs and outputs to the BioSimulations and BioSimulators APIs.
 *[KiSAO]: Kinetic Simulation and Algorithms Ontology: Ontology for describing simulation algorithms and their parameters.
 *[LEMS]: Low Entropy Model Specification: Format for describing neurophysiological simulations.
 *[MASS]: Mass Action Stoichiometric Simulation: High-level framework for generating dynamical models from constraint-based models.